What is vasculitis?

 The diagnosis of vasculitis is based on a person's medical history, current symptoms, complete physical examination, and the results of specialized laboratory tests.
 A doctor can test for blood abnormalities, which can occur when vasculitis is present.
 These abnormalities include:

-Blood tests also can identify immune complexes or antibodies (ways the body fights off what it thinks is a threat) that cause vasculitis.
+Blood tests also can identify immune complexes or antibodies (ways the body fights off what it thinks is a threat) that can be associated with vasculitis.
 Additional tests may include X-rays, tissue biopsies, blood vessel and heart scans.

 How is vasculitis treated?

 The precise treatment of vasculitis depends on the specific type of vasculitis and the areas/organs that are involved.
-Some measures that may be necessary include the use of steroids, such as prednisone.
-For more serious types of vasculitis, cytotoxic (causing a toxic effect in the cells) medications are used.
-These medicines help destroy the cells that participate in the process causing vasculitis.
-They can also damage normal cells so this type of treatment must be watched very closely.
+Some measures that may be necessary include the use of corticosteroids, such as prednisone.
+For more serious types of vasculitis, other medications that suppress the immune system are also used.
+These medicines have their own side effects and these treatments must be watched very closely.

 Can't find the health information you’re looking for?